miljanica86/learn-git/README.md

 -Connect your local repository to public repository that you have created in first step -Push all changes to master branch
 2.
--Switch remote repository to point to https://github.com/kristijan989/learn-git -Create your own branch (name it to be unique branch-yourfirstname-yourlastname) -Add two files in the root project directory: yourNameFile1.txt and yourNameFile1 - Copy.txt and add both to staging -Commit only file yourNameFile1.txt and push changes to your remote branch
+-Switch remote repository to point to https://github.com/kristijan989/learn-git and pull changes -Create your own branch (name it to be unique branch-yourfirstname-yourlastname) -Add two files in the root project directory: yourNameFile1.txt and yourNameFile1 - Copy.txt and add both to staging -Commit only file yourNameFile1.txt and push changes to your remote branch